x4Cx58x54/writing/docs/computer-programming/the-practice-of-programming.md

 The implementation behind the interfaces should be hidden from the rest of the program.

 **Choose a small orthogonal set of primitives.**
-The functions provided by an interfaces should not overlap excessively in their capabilities.
+The functions provided by an interface should not overlap excessively in their capabilities.
 And use a narrow interface: do one thing and do it well.

 **Don't reach behind the user's back.**